What is Block Watch?

 How big does my Block Watch have to be?

-There are over 50 active Block Watches in Nanaimo.
-Some are situated on a cul de sac, while others involve 5-6 large interconnecting streets and over 140 homes.
+There are over 60 active Block Watches in Nanaimo and surrounding areas.
+There is no maximum size but Blocks should try to stay under 100 homes and must have at least 5 homes signed up to be eligible for a reduction in your home insurance.
+Some Blocks are situated on a cul de sac, while others involve 5-6 large interconnecting streets.
 It really depends on the size of your “community” and how much interaction there exists with your neighbours.

 I live on strata property.
 Can I have a Block Watch?